DPI Support

 Telerik UI for WinForms suite gives your Windows Forms applications a new power today - built-in support for high resolution DPI monitors.

-In R2 2017 we introduced built-in HDPI support in the Telerik UI for WinForms suite.
+In R2 2017 we introduced built-in high DPI support in the Telerik UI for WinForms suite.
 This coincides with the HDPI improvements Microsoft is bringing with .NET 4.7 and the Windows 10 Creators Update.
-The best part is that you will get this support no matter which .NET framework you are targeting (currently supported from .NET 2.0 and up).
+The best part is that Microsoft constantly improves the DPI support and provides HDPI improvements when announcing updates in the different frameworks.
+When using Telerik UI for WinForms, our clients can develop applications with automatic scaling for high DPI accross various .NET versions (starting with .NET Framework 4.6.2 and up to the latest .NET).

 Although it is a bit tricky to demonstrate HDPI support with a single image, here is an example with screen shots of the same application on two different monitors.
-You will notice that the first image will become blurry, unlike the second one.
+You can notice that the first image becomes blurry on 200% scalling, while the second one remains crisp and looks modern.

 There are four different DPI awareness modes in Windows.

-• System – Introduced in Windows Vista.
+- System – Introduced in Windows Vista.
 The OS treats all displays with same DPI of the primary display.
 Bitmap stretching is used.
+System DPI-aware desktop applications only render crisply at a single display scale factor, becoming blurry whenever the DPI changes.

-How to Enable HDPI Support in Your Application
+How to Enable high DPI Support in Your Application

 Application Manifest File